douglasgreen/outlines/computing/operating_systems/linux.md

 8.  **`/media` and `/mnt`**: Directories for mounting external and temporary file systems, like USB drives (`/media`) and temporary mounts like network filesystems (`/mnt`).

 9.  **`/opt`**: Optional software applications.
-Software that isn\'t part of the default installation can be installed here.
+Software that isn't part of the default installation can be installed here.

 10. **`/sbin`**: Contains essential system binaries, mostly administrative tools.
 These are not typically required by ordinary users.

 11. **`/usr`**: Contains additional user applications and utilities.
-It\'s a secondary hierarchy for read-only user data; contains the majority of user utilities and applications.
+It's a secondary hierarchy for read-only user data; contains the majority of user utilities and applications.

 12. **`/var`**: Holds variable data like logs, databases, websites, and temporary files that are expected to grow in size.